 The operation of all control cables and the condition of the cables should be checked before each ride, and the cables and cable ends should be lubricated if necessary.
 If a cable is damaged or does not move smoothly, have a Yamaha dealer check or replace it.
 WARNING!
-Damage to the outer sheath may interfere with proper cable operation and will cause the inner cable to rust.
-Replace a damaged cable as soon as possible to prevent unsafe conditions.
-[EWALIGYZ1]
+Damage to the outer housing of cables may result in internal rusting and cause interference with cable movement.
+Replace damaged cables as soon as possible to prevent unsafe conditions.

+[EWA10711]